 We want to give everyone the opportunity to discover, understand and investigate Lincolnshire’s historic landscapes.
 Layers of History is a 3-year project, funded by the Heritage Lottery Fund, that will enable you to explore the historic landscapes that hold so many clues to the unique history of Lincolnshire.

 Over the next three years we'll be showing volunteers how to study and research the landscape using archaeological surveying techniques and research tools, online courses and local workshops.
 We'll also be choosing eight study sites where we can put all you've learned into practice!
-The study sites for 2017 are Revesby Estate and Abbey and Freiston Shore, 2018 study sites are Hackthorn, Hainton Estate, South Ormsby Estate and Aslackby, 2019 study sites are planned to be Harlaxton and Southrey however this might change.
+The study sites for 2017 were Revesby Estate and Abbey and Freiston Shore, 2018 study sites are Hackthorn, Hainton Estate, South Ormsby Estate and Aslackby, 2019 study sites are planned to be Harlaxton and Southrey however this might change.
 There will be three themes; military sites, parks and gardens and medieval settlements.

 Want to be a Layers of History volunteer?

 We're looking for people like you to help with our project.join in